adyrose/roseworx/README.md

 //.rwxu

 // RoseWorx Forms ??
-// importing the scss only gets forms styles, import rwxForms in JS, const forms = new rwxForms() and put [rsx-form] attribute on a html form for the js - it is possible to have a custom submit function for a form instead of doing a normal form submit. just save the rwxForms instantiator as a var XXX and call XXX.customSubmitFn with the ID of the form as the first parameter (form must have an ID attribute) and a function as the second attribute -> the customSubmitFn will get called with a parameter - an array of objects with each form fields value. a forms submit button will remain invalid untill all fields are valid if fields are required
+// importing the scss only gets forms styles, import rwxForms in JS, const forms = new rwxForms() and put [rsx-form] attribute on a html form for the js - it is possible to have a custom submit function for a form instead of doing a normal form submit. just save the rwxForms instantiator as a var XXX and call XXX.customSubmitFn with the ID of the form as the first parameter (form must have an ID attribute) and a function as the second attribute -> the customSubmitFn will get called with a parameter - an array of objects with each form fields value in the format [{fieldname: fieldvalue}]. a forms submit button will remain invalid untill all fields are valid if fields are required
 {
 	for an input to be valid - has to have a string length > 0